SKFahad86/first-demo/README.md

 # first-demo
-This is my first Git Repository.
+This is my first Git Repository
 <br>
-Author Shaikh Fahad
+Author Shaikh Fahad (BE)
+NAME IS FAHAD